 Tuesday January 16: Naples’ ancient roots

 Upon arrival to Naples we head to the hotel to drop our luggage and have breakfast.
 We then spend the morning in Naples’s magnificent National Archaeological Museum, a treasure trove of staggering artefacts, such as wall-paintings, mosaics, statuary and everyday household objects dug up at various ancient sites on the Bay of Naples.
 After our guided visit, we walk down through central Naples to enjoy a traditional pizza lunch in the heart of the city.
 In the afternoon, we visit the Naples Cathedral and treasury, still the repository of many precious objects (and much local lore) connected with the miraculous life of 4th-century bishop Januarius.
 The annual liquefaction of his blood is still an important ritual for Neapolitans.
 At Napoli Sotterranea, we go underground and come face to face with the ancient city.
 There is a talk this evening.
-Overnight at the Hotel Royal Continental, Naples (B, L)
+Overnight Naples (B, L)

 Wednesday January 17: The Greeks in Italy